Ptujec/LaunchBar/Bluetooth-Toggle/README.md

 ## Limitations and other options

 This action uses GUI scripting.
-There is a slight delay for opening System Preferences in the background.
+It also needs to open System Preferences.
+This may break with updates to macOS. **The current version is tested with macOS 15.3.1.**

 If you are looking for a non GUI version and more features you can try [this action by @django-wong](https://github.com/django-wong/launchbar-bluetooth-devices#readme).
 It requires installing a 3rd-party command-line tool though.